 In this guide we are going to look at all the steps involved in a corporate video production strategy and the different processes that make up the strategy.

 From working out what the objective is right through to the writing of the production brief and finally hosting the video and putting your strategy into action.
 We won’t focus on the actual production of the video because we already have our ‘Video Production Guide‘, the steps in our video production guide would slot in nicely to this corporate video production strategy & process guide from step 5 onwards.
+Make sure you hire a reputable company who are experienced at promotional corporate videos to achieve the best results for your business marketing.
+Trustworthy companies such as Riot are experts in corporate video production and promotional videos for businesses.

 Step 1.
 What do you want your corporate video to achieve, what is the objective?